-Are you aged 18-26 and keen to learn the skills to explore new local places on foot?
+Are you aged 18-26 and keen to learn the skills to explore Scotland on foot?

-We make sure we provide a welcoming and fun atmosphere for participants while adhering to socially distant learning principles.
+It’s not a formal qualification and you’re not being assessed!
+It’s all about taking part, learning skills and having fun in the process.
+We make sure we provide a welcoming and fun atmosphere for participants.
 Most people don't know anyone when they turn up, so don't worry if you're signing up alone!

 “With this knowledge, along with the friends I made during this award, it has motivated me to be better prepared when exploring the incredible walks and sights Scotland has to offer.”
 Jenkins

 Sign up for upcoming Out There Award events

 Here’s what to expect during the two days of your Out There Award...

 Day one: outdoor skills

 This is a fun chance to get hands on with maps and navigation in a friendly environment, while also getting to know your fellow Out There Award participants.
 We’ll cover the important skills needed to safely enjoy great days outdoors.
 It’s a practical day walking and exploring outdoors in whatever weather Scotland throws our way.